MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

   - The warehouse and location fields are populated with the values from Finance and Operations, based on the legal entity to which the work order's service account belongs.

-    - Depending on the configuration of the product in Finance and Operations and it's tracking dimensions configuration, the Work Order Product's location field may be required when the product is marked as Used.
+    - Depending on the configuration of the product in Finance and Operations and its tracking dimensions configuration, the Work Order Product's location field may be required when the product is marked as Used.

 - When a user modifies or deletes the corresponding transaction in Field Service, the integration updates or deletes the journal and journal line in Finance and Operations, accordingly.